 - A curriculum vitae or resume, including a list of publications, if any

-- Proof of English proficiency (please see CEU Language Requirements How to apply, point 6.)
-Note, no more CEU-administered TOEFL!
-Applicants need to submit a language test score by the relevant application deadline.
+- Proof of English proficiency (see CEU PU Admissions Policy in Annex 1.2.2 for accepted language tests and minimum scores) Applicants need to submit a language test score by the relevant application deadline.
 Make sure to do the test and get the result by the time you apply!

-- Two letters of Recommendations: Referees receive a link to the reference form AFTER the applicant submits the application (the link expires 7 days after that).
+- Two letters of Recommendations: Referees receive a link to the reference form AFTER the applicant submits the application.

 - Academic records - please consult `How to apply, point 3.`